Hexellate/Testing/GIT_MODEL.md

 **Do not increment the patch yourself, this will be done automatically.** If a hotfix has incremented the patch, then it WILL be rejected.

 To have a hotfix merged, create a pull request for master, and another for develop, or instead for release if one exists.
-DO NOT resolve conflicts yourself, as this must be done after the fix has been merged into master, but before merging into release or develop.
-Instead, any conflicts will be corrected by an administrator.
+DO NOT resolve conflicts or update to develop/release yourself, as this must be done after the fix has been merged into master, but before merging into release or develop.
+Instead, any conflicts will be corrected by an administrator, as well as updating the branch to release/develop.
 For each pull request, if it passes all tests, and is deemed an appropriate fix by a reviewer, then it may be merged at an admin's discretion.
 It is possible that a PR to develop/release may be denied while a PR to master is still accepted, which may happen if the code in question has been rewritten or removed, thereby making the fix inapplicable.

 ## Release process